 André Breitenreiter on…

-Benjamin Hübner (ankle injury), Angelo Stiller (torn ligaments), Ihlas Bebou (knee problems) and Ermin Bičakčić (fitness training) are out.
-Dennis Geiger is back in team training but will not be ready for Mönchengladbach.
+Philipp Pentke (elbow operation), Benjamin Hübner (ankle injury), Ihlas Bebou (knee problems) and Ermin Bičakčić (fitness train) will be unavailable for the Mainz match.

 The opposition's form:

 1. FSV Mainz 05 have a strong record of 10 points from the opening five matches.
 There have been three away wins in Bochum (2-1), Augsburg (2-1) and Mönchengladbach (1-0), while their two home games ended in a defeat against Leverkusen (3-0) and a goalless draw with Union Berlin.
 That puts Mainz fifth in the table, two places above TSG.

 TSG have won seven of their 26 Bundesliga matches against Mainz, while the men from Rhineland-Palatinate have triumphed 12 times.
 The points have been shared seven times.
 The last home win over the Red & Whites came over four years ago, with that 4-2 victory in February 2018 the last of four consecutive home successes against Mainz.